Do Summer Camps Need to be Licensed in Pennsylvania

 Are Summer Camps Required to be licensed in Pennsylvania?

-In Pennsylvania, all-day summer camps must be licensed by the state Department of Health.
-This means that camp staff must have completed a camp safety training program and meets minimum health and safety standards.
+In Pennsylvania, state law mandates that all-day summer camps must obtain licensing from the Department of Health.
+This requirement necessitates camp staff to complete a camp safety training program and meet specific minimum health and safety standards.

-An important consideration when choosing a summer camp is whether it is licensed by the Pennsylvania Department of Health.
-Licensed summer camps adhere to stricter health and safety guidelines than unlicensed camps.
+It’s crucial for parents to prioritize choosing a licensed summer camp certified by the Pennsylvania Department of Health.
+These camps adhere to stringent health and safety guidelines compared to their unlicensed counterparts.

 What Are Summer Camp Must-Haves?